jasrusable/openwrt-configurator/README.md

   ],
 ```

-3. Specify you UCI configuration in JSON syntax, and add `.if` statements to apply configuration conditionally.
+3. Specify your UCI configuration in JSON, and add `.if` and/or `.overrides` keys to apply configuration conditionally.

 ```json
   "config": {